matheuscoradinimf/gpt-db-integration/README.md

 1. Set up an Azure SQL Database with the necessary data.
 2. Obtain an API key from OpenAI for accessing ChatGPT.
 3. Clone this repository to your local machine.
-4. Update the config.ini file
+4. Update the `src/config.ini` file
 5. Install the dependencies listed in `requirements.txt`.
 6. streamlit run src/main.py